What is dialogue? What does it mean to be in dialogue?

-What is dialogue?
-I am thinking of David Bohm’s excellent book On Dialogue, his dialogues with Krishnamurti in The End of Time, and I am thinking as well of A Course in Miracles.
-The latter’s focus on undoing as the means of awakening seems particularly enhanced by an understanding of and perhaps even the use of Bohm dialogue.
+In answering those questions, I am thinking of David Bohm’s excellent little book On Dialogue, his dialogues with Krishnamurti in The End of Time, and of A Course in Miracles.
+Although I am no longer a formal ACIM student, the course’s focus on undoing as a means of encountering those blocks which impede awareness of love is enhanced by an understanding of – and the use of – Bohmian dialogue.

 Like Bohm, I understand dialogue first in terms of its lexiconic origins.
 It is a Greek word – dialogos.
 Logos means word or, better, the meaning of the word.
 And “dia” means through – not two.
-So dialogue is not a verbal exchange between two individuals; rather, it is the creation of shared meaning, a cooperative exploration of what is said in order to arrive at what is meant and, ultimately, to arrive at Truth.
+So dialogue is not a verbal exchange between two individuals; rather, it is the creation of shared meaning, a cooperative exploration of thought as it arises in relationship.

-I do not think – in this early phase of reading and reflecting on David Bohm – that he would agree necessarily that dialogue aims at Truth.
-Certainly, he would want to know what one means by that word.
+Dialogue does not aim at the “Truth.”
+Bohm would want to know what one means by that word.
 Really, we can only ascertain its usefulness or relevance if we are clear on its meaning.
 I am positing some absolute – God, say, though I am less partial to that word that I have been – that can be discerned through careful dialogue.
 Discerned and realized.

 And I am saying further – and here I think I am safely on Bohmiam ground – that the difficulties we face as a society (globally, nationally, locally, familialy and even personal) cannot be resolved absent that discernment and realization.

 We have to be clear: about what is going on and why it is happening the way it is.